AbuBacker-Ameen/home-network-security/README.md

 # Home Network Security Project

+This project is currently under development.
+Features and configurations are being refined to ensure the highest levels of security and performance.

-A comprehensive project designed to enhance the security and privacy of a home network using a Raspberry Pi server.
+A project designed to enhance the security and privacy of a home network using a Raspberry Pi server.
 This project integrates multiple tools and configurations to provide advanced network monitoring, DNS privacy, and secure access.

 ---